 Not involving internal and external partners

-Sales teams would be the first ones to benefit from a seminar that drives qualified leads, so why not involve them early in the planning process?
-Field agents can provide valuable feedback on the target audience’s pain points, areas of interest, trigger events and scheduling conflicts.
 Besides, prospects are more likely to respond to a message from someone they already know than to an anonymous automated email.
 While it is the role of marketing to put together the seminar invitation, sales professionals can easily personalize the invite and send it to their list of personal contacts or warm prospects.
 Seminars can even help sales representatives rejuvenate leads that have stalled.

 PITFALL #9